xvzc/boj-cli/README.md

 positional arguments:
   {login,submit,open,run,init,random}
     login               logs in to BOJ
-    submit              submits your solution
-    open                opens the given id of open in browser run                 runs generated testcases
+    submit              submits your solution and trace the realtime statement open                opens a problem of given id in browser run                 runs generated testcases
     init                creates testcases in current directory
-    random              queries and shows random open in browser
+    random              queries and opens a random problem in browser

 options:
   -h, --help            show this help message and exit